 The HelloUWP app displays the device family of the device on which it is currently running.

 Note: If you are developing in a desktop environment and deploy to the Local Machine, your device family will display as Windows.Desktop.
-Other device families available in the Universal Device Family are Mobile, Xbox, IoT, and IoT headless.
+Additional device families available in the Universal Device Family include Mobile, Xbox, IoT, and IoT headless.

 Stop debugging and return to Visual Studio.